victor1234/opds-server/README.md

 📚 Minimal OPDS 1.2 server for browsing a Calibre database.

 ## Features
-- Supports OPDS v1.2
+- OPDS v1.2 compliant feeds (navigation, acquisition, search)
-- Opens the Calibre database in read-only mode
+- Browse by newest, title, or author
-- Prebuilt multi-arch Docker images for amd64 and arm64
+- Prebuilt multi-arch Docker images for `amd64` and `arm64`
+- Read-only access to Calibre database

 ## Service Endpoints
 - `/healthz` → *liveness probe* (returns `200` if the server process is alive)